nv-legate/legate.core/README.md

 Legion was originally designed for large HPC applications that target supercomputers and consequently applications written in the Legion programming model tend to both perform and scale well on large clusters of both CPUs and GPUs.
-Legion programs also are easy to port to new machines as they inherently decouple the machine-independent specification of computations from decisions about how that application is mapped to the target machine.
-Due to this more abstract nature, many programmers find writing Legion programs challenging.
+Legion programs are also easy to port to new machines as they inherently decouple the machine-independent specification of computations from decisions about how that application is mapped to the target machine.
+Due to this abstract nature, many programmers find writing Legion programs challenging.
 By implementing the Legate Core API on top of Legion, we've made it easier to use Legion such that developers can still get access to the benefits of